- After you have called 911, please call our office at 360-753-0916, to report the incident.

 - Circuit breaker keeps shutting off: Turn breaker off, unplug small appliances such as toaster, coffee pot, microwave, blow dryer, etc. Turn the circuit breaker back on.
 Plug one of the small appliances back in and turn on to see if the power has been restored.

-- Please remove all garden hoses and wrap outside faucets & pipes (houses/duplexes) to prevent pipes from freezing during the winter.
+- During the winter, please remove all garden hoses and wrap outside faucets & pipes (houses/duplexes) to prevent pipes from freezing.

 - Garbage disposal will not work: Disposal may need to be reset -Reset button is underneath the disposal.